Environment Scaling for Interactive Agentic Experience Collection: A Survey: Introduction

+Recent research has embraced this trend of scaling the environment from different perspectives.
+Systems like AgentGen~\citep{hu2025agentgen} and GEM~\citep{liu2025gemgymagenticllms} devise heterogeneous environments to increase the diversity of the generated tasks.
+R-Zero~\citep{huang2025r} proposes a challenger-solver framework that autonomously generates increasingly difficult tasks.
+RandomWorld~\citep{sullivan2025procedural} scales up the interactivity by procedural generation of diverse tools for agents to access.
+ARE~\citep{andrews2025arescalingagentenvironments} develops an event-driven environment that supports asynchronous interactions that conform to realistic settings.
+However, a systematic analysis that connects these research directions remains absent.

-Therefore, we comprehensively investigate current environment scaling methods and propose a unified taxonomy aligned with the stages of the GEF loop, adopting a pioneering environment-centric perspective.
-In the \textbf{task generation} stage, we categorize scaling methods into \textit{complexity scaling}, \textit{dynamic scaling}, and \textit{diversity scaling}, which together characterize an environment's ability to generate challenging, adaptive, and diverse tasks continuously.
-In the \textbf{task execution} stage, we highlight interactivity and realism, since these properties determine the richness and fidelity of the interaction data from which agents learn.
+Therefore, we comprehensively investigate current environment scaling methods and propose a unified taxonomy aligned with the stages of the \textit{GEF loop}, adopting a pioneering environment-centric perspective.
+In the \textbf{task generation} stage, we categorize methods into \textit{complexity scaling}, \textit{dynamic scaling}, and \textit{diversity scaling}, which together characterize an environment's ability to generate challenging, adaptive, and diverse tasks continuously.
+In the \textbf{task execution} stage, we highlight \textit{interactivity} and \textit{realism}, since these properties determine the richness and fidelity of the interaction data from which agents learn.
 In the \textbf{feedback} stage, we categorize the scaling of evaluative signals along \textit{density}, \textit{granularity}, \textit{automation}, \textit{objectivity}, and \textit{robustness}.
-Beyond this taxonomy, we also analyze current evaluation benchmarks, implementation frameworks, applications, and future research directions.
-Figure~\ref{fig:teaser} (B) shows a high-level overview of environment scaling, and representative works are listed in Figure~\ref{fig:scaling-environments-survey}.
+Beyond this taxonomy, we also analyze implementation frameworks, applications, challenges, and future frontiers.
+Representative works are listed in Figure~\ref{fig:scaling-environments-survey}.